robbintt/outlines/procedures/optiplex.md

     1. In `Drives` -> `SATA Operation` select `AHCI`
     1. Optional: reset security settings by unseating the bios coin battery for 1 minute
 1. Download `xubuntu 16.04.2 iso` and write to a `flash drive`
-1. Attach a monitor, keyboard, mouse, and ethernet or wifi card
+1. Attach a monitor, keyboard, mouse, and ethernet cable or USB wifi card
 1. `install xubuntu`
     - Select: `install 3rd party software`
     - Set an appropriate: `hostname`, `username`, and `password`